spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 **Conclusion**, you're responsible for moderating your content, you're responsible for building your community on both your own blog and a blogging platform.
-With your won blog you could have issues with deploying new content, you're responsible for making sure it's up and running.
+With your own blog you could have issues with deploying new content, you're responsible for making sure it's up and running.